frctl/fractal.build/docs/guide/08-collections/01-index.md

 Collections are just groups of related components or documentation pages.
 When you create a directory that contains one or more components or pages inside it, you have created a collection.

-However beyond just grouping items, collections are useful because they can have their own {{ link('@configuration-files') }} within which you can specify properties (such as [status](/docs/components/statuses.md) or [preview layout](/docs/components/layouts.md) for components) that will then be **applied to all child items** within that collection, saving you from having to specify them on each item.
-Of course, individual components, pages (or indeed sub-collections) can still [override these defaults](/docs/configuration-files.md#configuration-inheritance) on a case-by-case basis if needed.
+However beyond just grouping items, collections are useful because they can have their own {{ link('@configuration-files') }} within which you can specify properties that will then be **applied to all child items** within that collection, saving you from having to specify them on each item.
+Of course, individual components, pages (or indeed sub-collections) can still {{ link('@configuration-files#configuration-inheritance', 'override these defaults') }} on a case-by-case basis if needed.

 ## Configuration files